opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## Share early, speak on other’s behalfs

-**Amanda Casari:** Awesome.
+**amanda casari:** Awesome.
 Yeah, and I, I'm so sorry, that we only actually have about a few minutes left.
 And so before we have to end, I first want to ask — Do you have any parting thoughts that you would want to put out into the world as a part of this discussion?

 **Samson Goddy:** Share as early as you can actually.
 To be honest, I think I see the power of sharing — the power sharing also gives good powers of network, because the more you talk about what you do, because again, this is the Internet age, maybe would have been a little bit different if I was born pre-Internet age.
 Luckily, I didn't.
 So that would have been much harder for me.